Panthers coaching roster adds female intern

 In January, during the women's NFL coaches forum at the pro bowl in Orlando, Jennifer king met Ron Rivera and built a relationship with him.

-A few months later, Rivera came to speak to the athletes at Johnson and Whales, where King works, and now King is alongside him on the sidelines.
+A few months later, Rivera came to speak to the athletes at Johnson and Wales, where King works, and now King is alongside him on the sidelines.

 King is part of an internship program called the Bill Walsh Diversity Fellowship program.